markfink-splunk/sock-shop/README.md

 **UPDATES**

-In process of updating the stacks to use APM 2.0.
-Switch to the APMv1 branch for the original CFN stacks.
-APM 2.0 stacks may not be fully tested/working while this message is here.
+Master branch is now updated for APM 2.0.
+APM 1.0 files are still available under the APMv1 branch.

 We now have a CFN template that spins-up a Splunk Enterprise instance on an EC2 and Fargate tasks send their logs to it (instead of CloudWatch).
 Many thanks to Tim Hard for that contribution!